mantidproject/mantid/docs/source/release/v4.1.0/reflectometry.rst

 .. figure:: ../../images/ISISReflectometryInterface_row_highlighting.png
   :class: screenshot
-  :width: 400px
+  :width: 650px
   :align: center
   :alt: Highlighting on the runs table

-  *Highlighting on the runs table: Yellow=processing; green=complete; grey=invalid; blue=error.
-A star indicates invalid or missing values.*
+  *Highlighting on the runs table*

-- Input validation is more intuitive - invalid values are highlighted with a red background, or, in the table, cells with an invalid value are marked with a red star
 - Additional highlighting has been added for rows and groups in the table to indicate which row is currently processing (yellow) and rows that are invalid and will be ignored (grey).
 - A row or group's state is reset if its final output workspace(s) have been deleted
 - Renamed workspaces now remain associated with the correct row/group in the table, so they can still be plotted
 - Q min, Q max and dQ/Q are greyed out when they have been populated from the algorithm outputs so that you can easily distinguish between inputs and outputs
+- Input validation is more intuitive - invalid values are highlighted with a red background, or, in the table, cells with an invalid value are marked with a red star
 - The progress bar is more accurate, and remembers previous progress when you pause and restart processing.
 - Processing in event mode is now done asynchronously, so it no longer locks up MantidPlot.

 .. figure:: ../../images/ISISReflectometryInterface_validation.png
   :class: screenshot
-  :width: 700px
+  :width: 650px
   :align: center
   :alt: The ISIS Reflectometry Interface showing invalid input values highlighted in red

-  *Invalid input values are highlighted in red*
+  *Examples of invalid input checks*

 Bug fixes
 #########